DATA-Zaidu/first-order-incentive-impact-analysis/insights/retention_insights.md

-**Insight 1 — Baseline retention is critically low**
+1. Baseline customer retention is extremely weak Retention Breakdown

-Customer | Status         |	Customers
+Customer Status	Customers	Share of Customers
-Churned  | (1 order only) |	90,557
+Churned (1 order only)	90,557	~97%
-Retained |(2+ orders)     |	2,801
+Retained (2+ orders)	2,801	~3%

-Retention Rate: ~3%
-Churn Rate: ~97%

-Insight:
+Key takeaway

-Nearly 97% of customers churn after their first delivered order, indicating an extremely weak baseline retention.
+Only ~3% of customers return after their first order

+~97% churn immediately, indicating almost no organic retention

-Why this matters:
+Why this matters

-Revenue is not compounding

-Growth depends heavily on continuous re-acquisition

-Any acquisition spend is at high risk of not being recovered

----
+Sustainable growth requires customer compounding.
+With such low retention, the business must continuously spend on acquisition just to maintain revenue, making growth fragile and expensive.